 3.2.3 Schedule Feasibility: Very High

 Having the application release on time is one of the most important aspects of the project.
 The goal is to release the application by late December 2020 or early 2021.
 The timeline is narrow and GoGoGrocery would like to release the application as soon as possible to help people in need.
 Especially during the COVID-19 outbreak, schedules have become lackluster.
 Employees may not be able to show up for work some days.
 Not to mention that OpenXcell may have other projects going on already.
 This may continue to disorder the schedule which leads to delays.
 A clear and slightly flexible timeline will need to be created to ensure OpenXcell to work efficiently.
+Below is a timeline for developing the GoGoGrocery application.

+Analysis & Design: The phase will start from October 1st, 2020 to October 28th, 2020.

+Development: This phase will start from November 2nd, 2020 to December 13th, 2020.

+Testing and Quality Assurance: This phase will start on December 15th, 2020 to January 27th, 2021.

+System Integration: No system integration will be done.

+Deployment: The deployment phase will be done twice.
+First on February 1st, 2021 to February 21st, 2021 for the prototype.
+After feedback from the prototype, the final application will be released by March 2021.

+Program Management: This phase will be done before the final deployment.
+The project manager will ensure that all goals within the application is met before the final release.

+Support and Maintenance: This phase will be done every month to ensure the system works as intended.

+Sales and marketing: The sales and marketing phase will be done when the application releases.
+This will ensure that the application will be known to the public.
+If the development plan goes according to schedule, sales and marketing will be done by March 2021.

 3.2.4 Organizational Feasibility: Moderate

 The organizational feasibility of GoGoGrocery is moderate as OpenXcell will create the application to help GoGoGrocery operate within the community.
 Although, there may be some risks that arise with a few stakeholders.
 GoGoGrocery is a relatively new company which means the application will be built from the bottom up thus, the company will need to train more employees and potential drivers about the system to use it to its full capability.
 As mentioned before, the largest risk from an organizational standpoint is the outreach of the application.
 Without people knowing about the application, GoGoGrocery will not be successful.
-When delivering the product to the consumer, it should also be user friendly or else they would avoid using the application and all the advertising done would be put to waste.
+When delivering the product to the consumer, it should also be user-friendly, or else they would avoid using the application, and all the advertising is done would be put to waste.

 Legal and Contractual Feasibility: Moderate